 It is a Priority Species in the 2007 UK Biodiversity Action Plan.

 It is a species of principal importance under Section 41 of the NERC Act (2006).and a Biodiversity 2020 priority species

-It is a local priority species for Barnsley because of its national status, its severe decline and the risk of its loss to Barnsley.
+It is a Local Priority Species because of its national status, its severe decline, and the risk of its loss to Barnsley.